syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Download-ASPNET-MVC-Extension.md

 documentation: ug
 ---

-# Download Syncfusion Web Sample Creator
+# Download Syncfusion<sup style="font-size:70%">&reg;</sup> Web Sample Creator

-1. Download the latest Syncfusion Web Sample Creator setup from the following location: [https://www.syncfusion.com/downloads/extension](https://www.syncfusion.com/downloads/extension)
+1. Download the latest Syncfusion<sup style="font-size:70%">&reg;</sup> Web Sample Creator setup from the following location: [https://www.syncfusion.com/downloads/extension](https://www.syncfusion.com/downloads/extension)

    Refer the following screenshot for more information.

    ![Download link for Syncfusion Essential Studio Web Sample Creator](Download-ASPNET-MVC-Extension_images/Download-ASPNET-MVC-Extension-img1.jpeg)

-   I> It is a prerequisite to have the complete Essential Studio suite or ASP.NET MVC or ASP.NET MVC (Classic) installed while using Syncfusion ASP.NET MVC Extension.
+   I> It is a prerequisite to have the complete Essential Studio<sup style="font-size:70%">&reg;</sup> suite or ASP.NET MVC or ASP.NET MVC (Classic) installed while using Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Extension.
 This is applicable from v.12.1.0.43.

-2. You can download the corresponding syncfusionwebsamplecreator.exe Version directly from the Syncfusion Dashboard.
-After installing the complete Essential Studio suite or ASP.NET MVC or ASP.NET MVC (Classic) setup, follow the given steps:
+2. You can download the corresponding syncfusionwebsamplecreator.exe Version directly from the Syncfusion<sup style="font-size:70%">&reg;</sup> Dashboard.
+After installing the complete Essential Studio<sup style="font-size:70%">&reg;</sup> suite or ASP.NET MVC or ASP.NET MVC (Classic) setup, follow the given steps:

-   * Launch the Syncfusion Dashboard
+   * Launch the Syncfusion<sup style="font-size:70%">&reg;</sup> Dashboard
    * Navigate to the “ASP.NET MVC” tab available on the left side.
    * Click the “SAMPLE CREATOR” button.
 It downloads the corresponding version of Syncfusion Web Sample Creator setup.
 When you have already installed the Syncfusion Web Sample Creator setup then it will launch the “Sample Creator” utility instead of downloading.